brad-allen/mistyskills/c#/helloMisty/ReadMe.txt

  * the Day
  * the Weather
  * a Joke
- * to move her arms or her head
+ * to move her arms or her head, using ASR and basic text comparison
- * to change her chest color l.e.d.
+ * to change her chest color l.e.d., using ASR and basic text comparison
  * to dance

  Misty's Bumpers will do the following: